 The terms telemedicine and telehealth are often used as if they were the same thing, but technically telemedicine is a subset of telehealth.
 Telehealth also includes non-clinical uses of telecommunications technology such as self-monitoring, provider and patient education, and medical records management.

-Does a patient have to meet with a provider in-person before a visit can be conducted via video?
+Do I need to meet with a provider in-person before a virtual visit can be held?

-This is determined on a state-by-state basis, a prior in-person visit is a requirement in Texas.
+This is determined on a state-by-state basis.
+In Texas, a prior in-person visit is a requirement.

 Will insurance pay for video visits?

 In many cases, yes.
 Many insurers voluntarily pay for telemedicine visits and 26 states have laws requiring them to do so.
-The laws vary, so it makes sense to learn more about the rules in the state where you live or practice.
+Please verify with your insurance companies as coverage may vary from plan to plan.

 Is telemedicine private and secure?